-Net loss for the fiscal year ended July 31, 2018 was \$2,426,494, compared to \$2,006,934 for the previous fiscal year.
-The Company does not generate revenue from operations and has no revenues other than interest earned on the Company's balances of cash and cash equivalents.
-Accordingly, the Company's net loss for the fiscal year ended July 31, 2018 increased.
-Due to successful financing the Company has significantly increased its administrative and operating expenses to expedite research and development of intellectual property.
+Net loss for the fiscal year ended July 31, 2019 was \$8,054,671, compared to \$2,426,494 for the fiscal year ended July 31, 2018.
+The Company does not generate revenue from operations and has no revenues other than the interest earned on the Company's balances of cash and cash equivalents, and recognized a \$4,879,733 write-down of its exploration and evaluation assets during the year.
+Accordingly, the Company's net loss for the fiscal year ended July 31, 2019 increased.
+Due to successful financing, the Company has significantly increased its administrative and operating expenses to expedite research and development of intellectual property.